Jonathan2251/lbd/source/ctrlflow.rst

-The clang uses **select** IR in small basic block to reduce the branch cost in pipeline machine since the branch will make the pipeline stall.
+The clang uses **select** IR in small basic block to reduce the branch cost in pipeline machine since the branch will make the pipeline "stall".
 But it needs the conditional instruction support [#Quantitative]_.
-If your backend has no conditional instruction and need clang compiler with optimization option **O1** level above, you can change clang to force it generate traditional branch basic block instead of IR **select**.
+If your backend has no conditional instruction and needs clang compiler with optimization option **O1** above level, you can change clang to force it generating traditional branch basic block instead of generating IR **select**.
-RISC CPU came from pipeline advantage and add more and more instruction as time passed.
+RISC CPU came from the advantage of pipeline and add more and more instruction when time passed.
 Compare Mips and ARM, the Mips has only **movz** and **movn** two instructions while ARM has many.
-We create Cpu0 instructions as a RISC pipeline machine as well as simple instructions for compiler toolchain tutorial.
+We create Cpu0 instructions as a simple instructions RISC pipeline machine for compiler toolchain tutorial.
-Anyway the **cmp** instruction hired because many programmer is used to it in past and now (ARM use it).
-It match the thinking in assembly programming, but the **slt** instruction is more efficient in RISC pipleline.
+However the **cmp** instruction is hired because many programmer is used to it in past and now (ARM use it).
+This instruction matches the thinking in assembly programming, but the **slt** instruction is more efficient in RISC pipleline.
-If you designed a backend aimed for C/C++ highlevel language, you should consider **slt** instead **cmp**.
-Assembly code are rare used in programming, beside, the assembly programmer can accept **slt** either since usually they are professional.
+If you designed a backend aimed for C/C++ highlevel language, you may consider **slt** instead of **cmp** since assembly code are rare used in programming and beside, the assembly programmer can accept **slt** not difficultly since usually they are professional.

 File ch8_2_select2.cpp will generate IR **select** if compile with ``clang -O1``.